A Generic Methodology for the Statistically Uniform & Comparable Evaluation of Automated Trading Platform Components: Material and methods

-The trading strategy is defined based on our definition of the crossed and rebounded price levels, {and schematically illustrated in Fig.~\ref{fig:strata}.
-It is a flat market strategy, where we expect a price reversal from the price level.} Backtrader Python package~\footnote{Available at: https://www.backtrader.com/} is used for backtesting the strategy. { Backtrader does not allow taking bid-ask spreads into account, that is why we are minimizing its affects by excluding HFT trading opportunities (by limiting peak widths) and limiting ourselves to the actively traded contracts only.}
+The trading strategy is defined based on our definition of the crossed and rebounded price levels, and schematically illustrated in Fig.~\ref{fig:strata}.
+It is a flat market strategy, where we expect a price reversal from the price level.
+Backtrader Python package~\footnote{Available at: https://www.backtrader.com/} is used for backtesting the strategy.
+Backtrader does not allow taking bid-ask spreads into account, that is why we are minimising its effects by excluding HFT trading opportunities (by limiting peak widths) and limiting ourselves to the actively traded contracts only.
+Since ES is a very liquid trading instrument, its bid-ask spreads are usually 1 tick, which however does not always hold during extraordinary market events, scheduled news, or session starts and ends.
+We additionally address the impact of spreads as well as order queues in the \nameref{sec:discussion} section.

+In our backtests, we evaluate the performance of the models with different rebound configurations and fixed take-profit parameters, and varying take-profits with a fixed rebound configuration to better understand the impact of both variables on the simulated trading performance.